davidbolton1/CharlieSolution/README.md

 ![Alt text](./public/scope.png?raw=true "Auth0 Management API Page")

-**While you are on the Management API page, click the "Api Explorer" tab and copy the given token, pasting it into the into the AUTH0_APIV2_TOKEN placeholder in the .env file**
+**While you are on the Management API page, click the "Api Explorer" tab and copy the given token.
+Navigate to the .env.example file and replace the placeholder in the AUTH0_APIV2_TOKEN field with the token value that was just copied.**

 4. From the dashboard click Auth Pipeline -> Rules -> Create Rule -> Whitelist for a Specific App
 ![Alt text](./public/whitelist.png?raw=true "Whitelist Rule")